keeffEoghan/gl-gpgpu/readme.md

 Given a simple description of your logic and the platform's capabilities, `gl-gpgpu` creates [easily-customisable](#customisable-components) mappings and resources which allow your logic to run optimally:
 - Logic is declaratively described as state values, and how new states derive from past states.
-- Resources are given from the `WebGL` API or library you use, making best use of each platform's capabilities to run your logic in as few passes and lookups as possible.
+- Resources are given from the `GL` _API_ or library you use, making best use of each platform's capabilities to run your logic in as few passes and lookups as possible.

 You are left free to focus on your logic, using `gl-gpgpu` macro flags and shader inputs and outputs (all safely and customisably namespaced), which allow you to easily:
 - Split your code into separate concerns, executed for you in as few passes as possible.